 - 1. Follow the instructions of the range commander.
 Give attention and listen to the range commander.
 Ask questions if you do not understand what is said. - 2.
-Always use proper safety equipment, including an arm guard, finger tab or glove.
+Always use proper safety equipment, including an arm guard, finger tab, or glove.
 A leader will ask the youth to reposition their safety equipment to prevent injury if the equipment is incorrectly positioned.
-If still incorrect the leader will ask the youth if the leader can reposition the equipment. - 3.
+If still incorrect, the leader will ask the youth if the leader can reposition the equipment. - 3.
 Always use arrows of the proper length for you.
 Arrows that are too short can cause injuries. - 4.
-Always inspect your equipment before shooting, damaged equipment should be repaired or replaced to avoid injuries.
+Always inspect your equipment before shooting.
+Damaged equipment should be repaired or replaced to avoid injuries.
 Replace the bowstring whenever it becomes worn. - 5.
 Wear snug fitting clothes, tie back long hair, remove large earrings, and clear off any pins or remove anything from chest pockets. - 6.
-Always aim and shoot only at definite target: never shoot just for the sake of shooting.
+Always aim and shoot only at definitive target.
+Never shoot just for the sake of shooting.
 Always be sure you know what your target is and that it is safe to shoot.
-If you're not sure, take a closer look, you are still not sure, do not shoot. - 7.
+If you are not sure, take a closer look.
+If you are still not sure, do not shoot. - 7.
 Always be sure the area around and behind your target is clear before you shoot.
 Never shoot if there is a chance your arrow may ricochet from the target or another object and hit someone. - 8.
-POINT, DRAW, and AIM your arrow only in the direction of your target.
-The arrow must always be pointed (aimed) in a proper, safe shooting position.
+Point, draw, and aim your arrow only in the direction of your target.
+The arrow must always be pointed or aimed in a proper, safe shooting position.
 A leader will ask the youth to change their shooting position if their stance is incorrect.
-If it is still incorrect the leader will ask the youth if the leader can reposition the archer. - Never "DRYFIRE" your bow.
-Always have an arrow on the string when shooting the now."
-DRYFIRING", shooting a bow without and arrow, can seriously damage a bow. - 10.
-Always walk, never run, on the archery range.
-If you run, you might accidentally cross in front of another archer, step on arrows lying on the ground, or trip and fall into the target and be injured by arrows sticking out of it. - 11.
+If it is still incorrect the leader will ask the youth if the leader can reposition the archer. - 9.
+Never "dry fire" your bow.
+Always have an arrow on the string when shooting the bow.
+Dry firing, shooting a bow without an arrow, can seriously damage a bow. - 10.
+Always walk, never run, on the range.
+If you run you might accidentally cross in front of another archer, step on arrows lying on the ground, or trip and fall into the target and be injured by arrow sticking out of it. - 11.
 Shoot only with the knowledge and approval of your parents. - 12.
 Follow the whistle commands given by the range commander.
-If you are not familiar with the whistle commands ask the range commander to give verbal commands with the whistle blasts until you are familiar with them.
+If you are not familiar with the whistle commands, ask the range commander to give verbal commands with the whistle blast until you are familiar.

-WHISTLE: TWO BLASTS
+Whistle: TWO BLASTS

-VERBAL: "Archers to the shooting line."
+Verbal: "Archers to the shooting line"

 Meaning: Pick up the bow and move into position on the shooting line.
-Do not pick up the arrows.
+Do Not pick up the arrows.

-WHISTLE: ONE BLAST VERBAL: "Begin Shooting"
+Whistle: ONE BLAST

+Verbal: "Begin shooting"

-Meaning: Archers may take the arrows out of the quivers and begin shooting.
+Meaning: Archers may take the arrows our of the quivers and begin shooting.

-WHISTLE: THREE BLASTS
+Whistle: THREE BLASTS

-VERBAL: "Walk forward and get your arrows,"
+Verbal: "Walk forward and get your arrows"